 A while back I saw a meme about quilt costs, and it was out of date, so I re-did it using more current figures.
-I used their original layout and only changed figures.
-It has been a popular post, and after revisiting it today, I wanted to re-do it again.
+I used the original layout and only updated the costs.
+It has been a popular post, and after revisiting it, I knew I needed to re-vamp it.

-The reason is this: I wanted a very median number, rather than a high-end number.
+I wanted a very average number, rather than a high-end number.
 I also wanted to set certain parameters.
-For example: the old meme was for a throw quilt, using wide backing fabric, quilting by the inch, and machine bound.
+For example: the old meme was for a throw quilt, using wide backing fabric, quilting by the inch, with machine binding.
 That’s not how I make my quilts.

 I use 44″ wide fabric and piece both front and back.
-For the example in the new meme, the quilt size is 60″ x 72″ made up of 2″ finished squares.
-Very simple… but still a little time consuming.
-I quilt my own quilts on my domestic Juki machine and just keep track of time rather than charge per inch.
+In the new meme, the quilt size is 60″ x 72″ made up of 2″ finished squares.
+Very simple, but still a little time consuming.
+I quilt my own quilts on a domestic Juki machine and just keep track of time rather than charge per inch.
 I also make my own binding and hand stitch it finished.

-The time I have figured is based on many machine-pieced quilts I’ve made over the last 10 years where I kept full track of all time spent.
-I’m a slow stitcher and most of my quilts take 50-100 hours to piece the top together, plus another 20 for quilting – for the meme, I’m figuring much less because this is based on a simple pattern rather than something more complex.
+The time I have figured is based on many machine-pieced quilts I’ve made over the last 10 years where all time was documented.
+I’m a slow stitcher and most of my quilts take 50-100 hours to piece together, plus another 20 for quilting.
+For the meme, I’m figuring much less because this is based on a simple pattern rather than something more complex.
 I also forgot to add time for piecing the back, so I would consider this a low estimate of time.

-Do you keep track of your time spent for each part of your quiltmaking?
-If not, I would recommend it – it is very eye-opening.
+Here’s the old meme for comparison.
+Keeping track of time spent is very eye-opening.
 I always spend much more time on something than I would have expected!